 - can't overcome their hearing loss with hearing aids

 The implant doesn't replace normal hearing.
-After the operation, you or your child will need training to learn how to recognise sounds, which may have changed.
+After the operation, the person will need training to learn how to recognise sounds, which may have changed.

 For children born deaf or with severe hearing loss, having a cochlear implant fitted before the age of 18 months can be vital for developing normal language skills.
 The implants can be inserted into babies as young as one year old, allowing them to: